Usually we grill our steaks.

 Even in the Seattle sunshine.

 But today is different.
-Today is Valentine’s Day.
-We shall make steak inside.
+Today, we shall learn to cook steak inside.
 We shall make it with butter.
 And wine.
 And butter.

 First, the steak needs to sit out on the counter for about an hour so that it won’t be too cold to cook evenly.